GuildOfCalamity/DesktopClock/README.md

 * Initial commit.

 ## 🎛️ Usage
 * Right-click to change the clockface asset.
+This will create a selection window with an `ItemsRepeater`.
 * All settings can be found in the executing folder in the file `DraggableConfig.json`.
 * You can add your own clockface assets into the subfolder `Assets`.
 I recommend the size 200px by 200px.
 * There are two versions of each clockface asset: